Formulary

 Pulmonary rehabilitation includes education, exercise and self-management intervention, intended to improve symptoms, quality of life and physical and emotional participation in everyday activities.
 It is individually tailored and designed to optimise each person's physical and social performance and autonomy.

-NICE guideline 115 states that pulmonary rehabilitation is recommended for patients who consider themselves functionally disabled by COPD (usually Medical Research Council [MRC] grade 3 and above), including those who have had a recent hospitalisation for an acute exacerbation.
-Pulmonary rehabilitation is not suitable for patients who are unable to walk, have unstable angina or who have had a recent myocardial infarction.
+GOLD recommends pulmonary rehabilitation for all patients in groups B and E (see above).
+NICE recommends pulmonary rehabilitation for patients who consider themselves functionally disabled by COPD (usually Medical Research Council [MRC] grade 3 and above), including those who have had a recent hospitalisation for an acute exacerbation.

 Rescue short-acting bronchodilators should be prescribed to all patients for immediate symptom relief.